dif3dgela/dif3dgela.github.io/content/authors/andoni-mujika/_index.md

   - Natural Language Processing
   - Computer Vision

-education:
-  courses:
-    - course: PhD in Computer Science
-      institution: University of the Basque Country
-      year: 2020
-    - course: MSc in Computer Science
-      institution: University of the Basque Country
-      year: 2016
-    - course: BSc in Computer Engineering
-      institution: University of the Basque Country
-      year: 2014

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the